 By Any Other Name, It's Still a Zonta Rose to Us

-The beauty of a single yellow rose has been a favorite Zonta symbol for nearly 20 years.
+The beauty of a single yellow rose has been a favorite Zonta symbol for over 20 years.
 The "Zonta Rose" was introduced at the 1984 Sydney Convention, thanks to the dedication and support of District 16 Zontians.
 In 1983, then Lieutenant Governor of District 16 (New Zealand), Valerie Webster, proposed that a breed of roses be developed as a living symbol of Zonta International.
-The renowned England-based nursery Harkness Roses worked to cultivate the flower, while Zontian Maureen Ross of Ross Roses in Adelaide, Australia enabled it to be introduced at the Convention.
+The renowned England-based nursery, Harkness Roses, worked to cultivate the flower, while Zontian Maureen Ross of Ross Roses in Adelaide, Australia, enabled it to be introduced at the Convention.

 Today, the lovely yellow bloom can be seen in members' gardens, memorial plantings, schools, hospitals, homes for the elderly, and in the forecourt of Australia's National Parliament in Canberra.
 A Zonta Rose Bed was inaugurated at Bältesspännarparken in Gothenburg, Sweden, as part of the 2002 Zonta International Convention festivities.